-Sam Addante is a third-year graduate student in the Oklahoma State University (OSU) clinical psychology Ph.D. program under the mentorship of Lucia Ciciolla, Ph.D.
+Sam Addante is a fourth-year graduate student in the Oklahoma State University (OSU) clinical psychology Ph.D. program under the mentorship of Lucia Ciciolla, Ph.D.
 Prior to attending OSU, Sam completed her bachelor’s degree at the University of Illinois at Urbana-Champaign.
 Sam’s research focuses on examining family emotion-related processes from a developmental psychopathology framework.
 Sam is specifically interested in understanding the intergenerational transmission of trauma and its effects on a family’s psychosocial functioning.
 In addition, Sam is interested in investigating factors that may protect against the negative effects of transmission of trauma, such as emotion regulation skills.

-Gina Erato is a second-year graduate student in the Oklahoma State University Clinical Psychology Ph.D. program working with Dr. Lucia Ciciolla.
+Gina Erato is a third-year graduate student in the Oklahoma State University Clinical Psychology Ph.D. program working with Dr. Lucia Ciciolla.
 (Go Pokes!)
 Gina obtained her bachelor's degree in Psychology and Italian Studies from the University of Wisconsin-Milwaukee in 2016.
 She was a member of the Child Stress and Coping Lab led by Dr. W. Hobart Davies and completed a senior thesis examining the relationships between mindfulness, parenting, and child behavior problems.
 After graduation, she worked as a Clinical Research Coordinator at the Children's Hospital of Wisconsin in the Pediatric Gastroenterology Clinic.
-Ultimately, Gina is interested in researching maternal mental health as it relates reproductive life events and pregnancy.
+Ultimately, Gina is interested in researching maternal mental health as it relates to reproductive life events and pregnancy.
 Specifically, she plans to research miscarriages and stillbirths as traumatic events, as well as psychological outcomes of women that experience pregnancy loss.

 Ashley Quigley, M.S.